When you Vyšehrad…

 Here, one of those is the legend of Libuše who is said to be the ancestor not only of the Přemyslid dynasty but of the entire Czech people.
 Libuše was one of three daughters of another mythic Czech figure and ruler called Krok.
 Because Libuše was the wisest of his three children, Krok chose her to succeed him.
 The legend goes on to claim that, sometime in the eighth or ninth century while standing on a rocky cliff above the Vltava, Libuše made this prophecy, “I see a great city whose glory will touch the stars.”

-(Painting by Joseph Mathauser – Wikimedia Commons – Public Domain)
+[Painting by Joseph Mathauser – Wikimedia Commons – Public Domain.]

 The Přemyslid dynasty draws its name from the plowman Přemysl whom Libuše married after ascending to the throne.
 They had three sons Radobyl, Lidomir, and Nezamysl who not only continued the dynasty but began to expand the territory of the Přemyslids from a small area around Prague to perhaps as far as current day Wroclaw in Poland.
 The first historically documented Přemyslid duke was Bořivoj whom you met briefly above.

-In another part of her legend, Libuše commanded her councilors to establish a city at the place where they found a man making the best of use of his teeth at midday.
+In another part of her legend, Libuše commanded her councilors to establish a city at the place where they found a man making the best use of his teeth at midday.
 They set off and at midday found a man sawing a block of wood (using his saw’s teeth) when everyone else was eating.
 They asked him what he was making.
 He answered, “Práh,” meaning threshold.
 Libuše then named the city they founded Praha.

-Inside the castle grounds, the area called the Ducal and Royal Acropolis has four statues by J.V.
-Myslbek that were originally on the Palacký Bridge depicting a number of Czech myths and legends.
+Inside the castle grounds, the area called the Ducal and Royal Acropolis has four statues by J V Myslbek that were originally on the Palacký Bridge depicting a number of Czech myths and legends.

 There’s the statue of Záboj and Slavoj the brothers who, according to the manuscripts of Dvůr Králové and of Zelená Hora, led a rebellion against an invasion by Charlemagne’s German troops in a victorious battle in 805.